ohsu-comp-bio/wdl-pcawg-bwa-mem-workflow/README.md

 ## Overview

-This is the workflow for the TCGA/ICGC PanCancer project that aligns whole genome sequences with BWA-Mem.
+This is the workflow for the TCGA/ICGC PanCancer Analysis of Whole Genomes (PCAWG) project that aligns whole genome sequences with BWA-Mem.

 For more information about the project overall see the [PanCancer wiki space](https://wiki.oicr.on.ca/display/PANCANCER/PANCANCER+Home).